 Jobs and Steps

-checkout: key is required to checkout your code and a key for
+steps to checkout your code and the

 run: key, keys for

 add_ssh_keys are nested under Steps.
 For a full list of step options see the Configuration Reference Steps Key.

 Using parameters allows you to run a single job multiple times for different scenarios, such as different package versions or execution environments.
 An extension of this functionality is matrix jobs.
 Below is a basic example of passing a parameter to a job when it is run.

 version: 2.1 jobs: print-a-message: docker: - image: cimg/base:2022.03 parameters: message: type: string steps: - run: echo << parameters.message >> workflows: my-workflow: jobs: - print-a-message: message: Hello!